shaedrich/website/content/2019-06-01-react-response--hot-loading.md

 While the generate component command gives you 3 files, you don't _need_ each of them.
 The generate command gives you those files so that, for most components, you have the availability to quickly open and edit, without having to create the files yourselves and implement the boilerplate.

 in `app/templates/components/greeting.hbs`, we'll type out a little template that says Hello to whatever name we pass in.
-We can either ignore the greeting.js and greeting-test.js files for now.
+We can ignore the greeting.js and greeting-test.js files for now.
 ```handlebars
 <div class='greeting'>
   Hello, {{@name}}!